 Unsurprisingly, much investment has already flowed into blockchain gaming even in these early stages.
 During Q1 of 2022, an estimated $2.5 billion was invested into blockchain gaming, according to Dapp Radar.

 However, it is estimated that the market size of blockchain gaming could reach as high as $50 billion in the next three years.
 Much of this has to do with the key components of blockchain that can assist with Web3 gaming, but also because of the general current components of the blockchain.

 For example, it is predicted that the economic potential of a decentralised Metaverse could be as high as $8 trillion — according to Morgan Stanley.
 Meanwhile, 2021 NFT sales related to gaming assets accounted for 20% overall.

-The Metaverse, NFTs, and even Gaming DAOs are all components that work on blockchain for gaming, but it is the Web3 aspects of decentralisation, security, tokenisation and ownership that are sucking blockchain into Web3 gaming and providing these opportunities.
+The Metaverse, NFTs, and even Gaming DAOs are all key components of Web3 gaming, but it is the broader concepts of decentralisation, security, tokenisation and ownership that are endearing Web3 technologies towards the gaming sector and providing opportunities.

 Since then, Ethereum and other smart contract platforms have expanded the possibilities of decentralisation.
 With powerful smart contracts and other platforms, decentralisation can be utilised in various ways and within gaming.